When we found out we were having another baby and giving our two boys a sibling, the reaction of most people was predictable.

 It may have been my pregnancy addled brain but I took it to mean that I mustn’t be satisfied with my boys.
 That they were somehow lacking.
 At no point prior to that pregnancy had I thought “well this is great, but it would be better if we had a girl”.

-We suffered a loss between our two sons and due to a bleed in early pregnancy, all we genuinely cared about at the 20 week scan was that everything was OK.
+We had a miscarriage between our first two children and our younger son was our rainbow baby.
+Due to a bleed in early pregnancy all we genuinely cared about at the 20 week scan was that everything was OK.
 We hadn’t even told our sons we were having a baby until after that scan.

 We thankfully got the words every expectant parent wants to hear.